LCSD offers many supports for teachers including instructional coaching and personalized learning opportunities.

 Professional Learning Sessions

-Our school division offers a large number of professional learning sessions communicated through our Professional Learning Journal each year.
+Our School Division offers a large number of professional learning sessions communicated through our Professional Learning Journal each year.
 The sessions are led by supervisors and teachers that have experience or expertise in an area.
 Sessions are offered both during the instructional day and after schools.

 Our Administrators